 The Rocket can seat up to four and sleep two, so for those who want to camp, it’s a great budget option.
+This is the cheapest but not all bare and bones.
 As with all the vehicles in the Spaceships fleet, bedding, cookware, and crockery are included.
-Given its suitability for parties who wish to camp, it’s worth shelling out a few extra dollars for Spaceships’ own rental tables and chairs — not to mention tents and sleeping bags, if you haven’t already brought them!
+Plus, you get 2x gas cooker, a chilly bin, and nice storage space.
+Given its suitability for parties who wish to camp, it’s worth shelling out a few extra dollars for Spaceships’ own rental tables and chairs—not to mention tents and sleeping bags, if you haven’t already brought them!

-The Beta 2 is larger than the Rocket yet highly similar with the design.
+The Beta 2 is larger than the Rocket yet highly similar to its design.
 Coming with a fridge-freezer, the Beta 2 the best option out of Spaceships’ array for those who need a balance between affordability and functionality.
 Distinctively, this unit comes with a backseat, giving travellers different seating options.

 Dream Sleeper Mini